© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in Feock churchyard is a scheduled monument protected by Historic England under reference 1015071.
 View the official record →

-Churchyard cross in Feock churchyard is a medieval stone cross of Cornish type, located in the parish of Feock near Truro in Cornwall.
+Churchyard cross in Feock churchyard is a medieval stone cross of likely fourteenth or fifteenth century date, located within the churchyard at Feock in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015071.

 Churchyard cross in Feock churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015071.